more-please/more-stuff/README.md

-  url: string; // Repo URL (currently only Github is supported) module?: string; // If set, Go module must match this directory?: string; // Subdirectory within the git repo tagPrefix?: string; // Prefix for version tags in git tagSuffix?: string; // Suffix for version tags in git githubToken?: string; // Optional GitHub API token };
+  url: string; // Repo URL (currently only Github is supported) module?: string; // If set, Go module must match this directory?: string; // Subdirectory within the git repo tagPrefix?: string; // Prefix for version tags in git (default is "V") tagSuffix?: string; // Suffix for version tags in git githubToken?: string; // Optional GitHub API token };